LiamMorrow/Storks/README.md

 Simply call the method `AutoBindLoadedJson` on any `IStoreBackedPropertyController` to use that controller to deserialize messages.
 An example can be found in the Storks.Examples.AzureWebJobs project

+#### Custom Data Types
+By default, Storks can automatically store `string` and `byte[]` `StoreBackedProperty` types.
+When using the default `StoreBackedPropertyController` implementation, Storks can also handle most POCOs using BSON serialization provided by Json.Net.

+If you need to serialize another type, simply implement the `IStoreBackedPropertyEncoder` interface and register it to your controller with the `RegisterEncoder` method on your controller.
+The encoder provides methods to serialize the type into a `byte[]` and back to your type.
+Have a look at the `StringStoreBackedPropertyEncoder` for reference.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`